Damn! (song)

 "Damn!" is a song by the Atlanta rap duo YoungBloodZ.
-It was released as the second single from their second studio album Drankin' Patnaz and was produced by Lil Jon who is also featured on the song.
-A club mix appears on the duo's third studio album.
-It is their biggest hit to date, peaking at number 4 on the U.S. Billboard Hot 100, YoungBloodZ's sole top 10 single on the chart.
+It was released as the second single from their second studio album Drankin' Patnaz, and was produced and guest performed by Lil Jon.
+A club mix appears on the duo's third studio album Ev'rybody Know Me.
+It is their biggest hit song to date, peaking at number four on the U.S. Billboard Hot 100 and remaining YoungBloodZ's sole top ten single.

 Background

 While recording the album, the group didn’t feel like it had any singles so they contacted Jermaine Dupri who was executive producing the project, to go back into the recording studio.
-The duo's attorney, Vince Phillips, who also a business partner and friend of the producer Lil Jon called him in to producer the new track for the duo.
+The duo's attorney, Vince Phillips, who also a business partner and friend of the producer Lil Jon called him in to produce the new track for the duo.
 "Instantly, man, we knew it was the one.
 You could tell by the energy in the room" says J-Bo.

 Lil Jon's BME Recording artist, Bohagon was in attendance and wrote the hook for the song.